vlasovskikh/obraz/doc/plugins.md

     Source content loaders transform a filename from the site base directory into a dictionary that will be merged by Obraz into the `site` dictionary.
-    If the loader wants to skip a file passing it to other loaders, then it should return `None`.
+    If the loader wants to skip a file and pass it to other loaders, then it should return `None`.
+Loaders are not allowed to modify their `site` parameter.

     Loaders are useful when you have source files in some format that you want to parse and make available as a part of the site dictionary instead of